yassineDevox/boa-web/README.md

 ## Description

-This project is a web application built using React with TypeScript and Ant Design, aiming to provide a user-friendly and visually appealing interface for [briefly describe the purpose of the app].
+This project is a web application built using React with TypeScript and Ant Design, aiming to provide a user-friendly and visually appealing interface for managing User and their Orders and much more.

 ## Table of Contents